design-tokens/community-group/technical-reports/format/design-token.md

 </aside>

-An object with a "**value**" property is a token.
-Thus, "value" is a reserved word in our spec, meaning you can't have a token whose name is "value".
+An object with a **`value`** property is a token.
+Thus, `value` is a reserved word in our spec, meaning you can't have a token whose name is "value".
 The parent object's key is the token name.

 The example above therefore defines 1 design token with the following properties: